OpenNumismat/SimilarImageFinder/README.md

 # SimilarImageFinder

-This application is designed to test algorithms for finding similar images using perceptual hashes.
+This application is designed to explore algorithms for finding similar images using perceptual hashes.
 The following hash types are currently supported:
 * Average hashing
 * Perceptual hashing